 What Is a General Ledger Report?

-The general ledger is a master of all accounts of your business and is primarily used for monitoring the financial activity of your business.
-It details all business account and account activity during a period.
+The general ledger is a master of all accounts of your business and is primarily used for monitoring your business’s financial activity.
+It details all business accounts and account activity during a period.

 What this article covers:

 - What Is the Purpose of a General Ledger?

 - What Are the Types of Ledger?

 - How to Read a General Ledger Detail Report?